smunir2001/Master-C-Programming/ReadMe.md

 * a program that controls the entire operation of a computer
     * all input/output
     * manages the computer's resources and handles the execution of programs
-    * Windows, Unix, Android, iOS, etc
+    * Windows, UNIX, Android, iOS, etc

 Fetch/execute cycle (life of a CPU)
 * fetches an instruction from memory (using registers) and executes it (loop)